How can I help you?

 To enable RTL layout, set the enableRtl property to true.
 This adjusts the direction of the Splitter panes and split bars to accommodate RTL writing systems.

-The following code shows how to enable RTL behavior.
+The following code demonstrates how to enable RTL behavior.

 import { NgModule } from '@angular/core'